-Parameters domains - A list of domains from which to allow access.
+- request The incoming Django HttpRequest. - domains An Iterable of domains from which to allow access.
 Each value may be either a domain name (e.g., "example.com") or a wildcard (e.g., ".example.com").
 Due to serious potential security issues, it is strongly recommended that you not use wildcard domain values.

-flashpolicies.views.metapolicy (request, permitted, domains=None)
+flashpolicies.views.metapolicy(request, permitted, domains=None)